-The Connection Commission is a nonprofit built by disabled people, for disabled people.
+The Connection Commission is built by disabled people, for disabled people.
 Lived experience is not anecdotal here.
 It is operational knowledge.
 We hire disabled caseworkers and maintain disability-led governance because it improves fidelity, not because it is symbolic.

 In social services, power asymmetry often determines outcomes.
 When decisions about accommodation, risk, and participation are made by people who have never navigated income cliffs, cognitive overload, or chronic instability, harm becomes predictable.